 How to identify your best skills

 If you’re not sure which skills you want to share, consider your previous experiences.
 Where did you excel?
-Where would your peers say you’re especially practiced?
+Where would your peers say you’re especially practised?
 Here are a few ways to determine good skills to put on a resume:

 Consider your awards and achievements.
 Did you ever receive recognition for meeting a particular objective or excelling in a specific area?
 If so, your skills likely assisted you in reaching this achievement.
 Consider which personal talents or attributes helped you meet that milestone.